Optimization under Decision-Dependent Uncertainty: Numerical Experiments

 We solve problem~\eqref{prob:sp} using the three different formulations: \begin{enumerate*}[label=(\roman*)] \item \(\overline{\bs{\Pi}}-\)formulation from Proposition~\ref{prop:prop1}, \item standard \mbox{Big-M} formulation, and \item Modified \mbox{Big-M} formulation from Proposition~\ref{prop:rhsu}. \end{enumerate*}

 In Table~\ref{tab:formulations}, \(X\times Y\) denote the collection of both the shortest path and decision constraints.
 Furthermore, \({f(\mb{x,y}) = \sum_{(i,j) \in \mathcal{A}} c_{ij} x_{ij} + \sum_{(i,j) \in \mathcal{A}} \bar{d}_{ij}y_{ij}}\) denotes the total cost of reduction and nominal length.
 Table~\ref{tab:formulations} shows that the difference between the \mbox{Big-M} formulation and the other two formulations lies in the number of affine (linear) constraints, as in Table~\ref{tab:form}.
+We now discuss the numerical experiments.

 \emph{Experiment 1: Performance Comparison} \quad The numerical setup is as follows.
 We randomly generate points on a \(100 \times 100\) area and connect them to create a complete graph.
 The two furthest nodes constitute the source and destination.
 The final graph is selected after removing \(60\%\) of the longest arcs in order to avoid direct connections between the source and destination.
 The uncertainty budget \(\Gamma\) is set to 2.
 The cost of reduction \(c_{ij} = c\) and the fraction of uncertainty reduced \(\gamma_{ij} = \gamma\) are \(1.0\) and \(0.2\), respectively.
-For each size \(|\mathcal{V}| = \{50,75,\dots,250\}\), \(100\) random graphs are generated.
-The median computation times for different approaches and varying sizes are reported in Figure~\ref{fig:solntime}.
-Note that all three methods lead to the same solution.
+For each size \(|\mathcal{V}| = \{50,75,\dots,300\}\), \(100\) random graphs are generated.
+These values serve as an illustration of the qualitative comparison of the formulations.
+In practical applications, they need to be estimated from the economical value of travel time ($d_{ij}$) relative to the per-trip tax burden for road investments ($c_{ij}$).